maptime/salzburg/_posts/2020-02-20-r_programming.md

 ## English 🌐

 We will have an introduction to R programming.
-After a short talk, there will be a prepared project that everybody can try on his/her laptop.
+After a short talk by [Luuk van der Meer](https://twitter.com/LuukvanderMeer), there will be a prepared project that everybody can try on his/her laptop.
+Please install [R Studio](https://rstudio.com/products/rstudio/download/).
 We also do have some computers for everyone who cannot bring a laptop.
 No previous knowledge required.

 **Date**: Thursday, 20 February